MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Word delimiters

-Determines the word delimiters used in a double click selection.
+This determines the word delimiters used in a double click selection.
 Word delimiters are characters that specify where the boundary is between two words.
 The most common examples are spaces, semicolons, commas, and periods.

 **Property name:** `wordDelimiters`